ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 - "Accession number matched to specimen during 2017 Arctos migration process" (n=2095)
 - "Unable to match to specific accession during 2017 Arctos migration process" (n=4237)

 Many of the specimens in the malacology inventory data have very sparse collecting and receiving information, and we expected having a high percentage of specimens that we were unable to match to accession information.
 Of the 2095 specimen records with accession numbers matched via this process, 558 remain unconfirmed, but will still be migrated to Arctos under the unconfirmed accessions (with clear documentation of uncertainty).
 Accessions exist independently from specimens in Arctos and we feel that making a connection, even where it is uncertain, will lead to better data accuracy than leaving our research hidden in remarks.
-If, at a later date, someone determines that an accession has been incorrectly applied to a specimen they can easily fix it in Arctos.
+If, at a later date, someone determines that an accession has been incorrectly applied to a specimen they can easily fix that in Arctos.

 ## Reintegrating accession matching data into master data (entomology)